MKT035/MKT035/README.md

 * Telegram - https://t.me/Katsuragi_Kun (This direct chat link might not work in a few countries.)

 ### Fun Facts -
-* I am a Master's student at Eberhard karls University of Tuebingen.
 * I like playing Chess.
 * Ich lerne gerade Deutsch.